VoxToday/jekyll-HPSTR/about.md

 **Need to add information to this page such as:**
  - [ ] Who we are
  - [ ] What we do
-     * Report on the most essential news to your world
+     - Report on the most essential news to your world
-     * Emphasis on collecting (_curating is a trendy pop word in tech now_) news, current   events and information our users already believe to be true
+     - Emphasis on collecting (_curating is a trendy pop word in tech now_) news, current   events and information our users already believe to be true
-     * Support & Strengthen internal bias
+     - Support & Strengthen internal bias
  - [ ] Mission statement
-     * Potential Mission Statements (Any combination of):
+     - Potential Mission Statements (Any combination of):
-         * Creating the news you want
+         - Creating the news you want
-         * Creating the news you want to read
+         - Creating the news you want to read
-         * Curating the news you want to read
+         - Curating the news you want to read
-         * Showing you the world you believe
+         - Showing you the world you believe
-         * Showing you the world you know
+         - Showing you the world you know
  - [ ] Create icons / favicon for all mobile devices
      * See /_includes/icons.html
  - [x] Create 404 page
+ - [x] Google Analytics
  - [ ] Figure out how to create a task list with GFM (GitHub flavored Markdown)
      - Task list?
       - [x] first